 The Core Curriculum Oversight Committee (CCOC) consists of the following voting members: at least twelve faculty members chosen by the Office for Academic Affairs after consultation with the Academic Affairs Committee of the Faculty Senate, one representative of the Faculty Senate appointed by that body, plus a number of students equal to the number of CCOC subcommittees, to be appointed by the Student Government Association Academic Affairs Committee.
 For the sake of continuity, the faculty members appointed by the Office for Academic Affairs will serve three year terms scheduled so that one-third of this group is replaced each year.
 The faculty members must be selected so that each undergraduate division on campus is represented by at least one voting member of the CCOC.
 The designee from the Provost’s Office and a representative of the Office of Academic Records shall serve as non-voting members.
 The designee from the Provost’s Office shall serve as the committee chair.

-All course material to be considered for core letter designation is routed through the department with approval by the dean to the appropriate subcommittee.
+All course materials to be considered for core designation should be submitted by October 1 of the review year.
+These materials are routed through the department with approval by the dean to the appropriate subcommittee.
 Once the Core Curriculum Oversight Committee has acted, the department head is responsible for notifying the faculty member involved and the dean’s office.
 Concerns from the division regarding the core curriculum should be brought to the attention of the Core Curriculum Oversight Committee as appropriate.

 The Core Curriculum Oversight Committee is divided into the following subcommittees: